-This 65 unit affordable housing was the result of a series of community design workshops involving many residents from the Bernal Heights neighborhood in San Francisco.
+The design of this 65 unit affordable housing was the result of a series of community design workshops involving many residents from the Bernal Heights neighborhood in San Francisco.
 The result was a compromise permitting the maximum number of units, a reduction in the required number of parking spaces, with an attractive massing of roof forms that the uphill neighborhood considered important.

-The ground floor contains a neighborhood adult school and child care center that supports a pre-school and daycare.
+The ground floor contains a neighborhood adult school and child care center supporting a pre-school and daycare.
 The adult school for the surrounding community and tenants is structured to assist the mostly single mothers to become economically self-sufficient and language proficient.
 Behind a bar-building defining the urban edge of a major Mission District crossroads are groups of family townhouses arranged over flats and grouped around discrete courtyards.